magento/m2-devtools/README.md

 An extension for Google Chrome (and [likely Mozilla Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions)) that exposes helpful debugging utilities for Magento 2 front-ends.

+## Early Release

+This is a very new project with little to no documentation, published to solicit feedback from early adopters.
+The extension is currently only available through manual installation of the development build, and will be published to the Chrome Web Store at a future time.

 [**Documentation**](docs/README.md)

 ## Usage